-Considering the high number of participants in this study, it is interesting to measure individual differences in aesthetic judgments.
-We analysed the structure of the differences using a O-mode factor analysis (as was carried out by McManus, 1980; and McManus, Cook & Hunt, 2010).
+O-Mode analysis.
+Considering the high number of participants in this study, it is interesting to measure individual differences in aesthetic judgements.
+We analysed the structure of the differences using a Q-mode factor analysis (as was carried out by McManus, 1980; McManus et al., 2010).
 As a difference from conventional factor analysis, Q-mode analysis transposes the data matrix so that the correlations analysed are not between the objects but instead are between the participants.
-Specifically, the ratings data matrix was transposed such that the variables (IOs ratings) became cases and the participants became the variables.
-This new data matrix with 112 cases and $421^2$ variables was then subjected to a principal components analysis with varimax rotation.
-This analyses suggested that there were two components which best represented the data.
-The scree plot suggested more than two components (the first ten eigenvalues were: 90.44, 27.27, 19.03, 14.81, 13.71, 12.35, 12.11, 11.05, 10.70 & 10.32) but examination of the components beyond the second one suggested no meaningful pattern of component scores for any of these components.
+Specifically, the rating data matrix was transposed such that the variables (IOs' ratings) became cases and the participants became the variables.
+This new data matrix with 112 cases and 4212 variables was then subjected to a principal components analysis with varimax rotation.
+This analysis suggested that there were two components which best represented the data.
+The scree plot suggested more than two components (the first 10 eigenvalues were 90.44, 27.27, 19.03, 14.81, 13.71, 12.35, 12.11, 11.05, 10.70, and 10.32), but examination of components beyond the second one suggested no meaningful pattern of component scores for any of these components.
 The two main components accounted for 28% of the total variance which is large considering the number of variables included in the analysis (421).
-Component scores for the two meaningful components were calculated and then plotted against IO characteristics in order to provide an interpretation of these.
-The scores were initially plotted against each type of IOs (e.g.
+Scores for the two meaningful components were calculated and then plotted against IO characteristics to provide an interpretation of these.
+The scores were initially plotted against each type of IO (e.g., lighting-rough-angular) for both components, but no obvious pattern emerged.
+The first component was then plotted against IOs' behaviour, and this suggested that this component best represented a dislike of IOs, with the quiescent IOs having the higher scores and vibrating IOs having the lowest scores.
+Given the positive ratings observed for the